-Over 99% of C&I electric and gas energy users saw a modest increase in energy bills due to the franchise fee increase.
-For every \$1,000 of annual electricity cost, these users saw an increase of \$12.50 in 2024.
-For every \$1,000 in annual gas costs, these users saw an increase of \$22.50.
+Over 99% of C&I electric and gas energy users will see a modest increase in energy bills due to the franchise fee increase.
+For every \$1,000 of current annual electricity cost, these users will see an increase of \$12.50 next year.
+For every \$1,000 in current annual gas costs, these users will see an increase of \$22.50.

-Less than 1% of C&I energy users saw higher increases than the example above.
+Less than 1% of C&I energy users will see higher increases than the example above.
 These are the about 60 electric customers who use primary voltage service from Xcel Energy and the about 50 gas customers who are classified as "large volume" by CenterPoint Energy.